-Timeline: Application closes on the third Monday of March at noon.
+Timeline: Application, FERPA waiver, and Recommendation Form will open first Monday of February and will close third Monday in March.
 Finalists will be invited to virtual interviews with the scholarship selection committee in early April.
-Scholarship winners will be announced in early April.
+Scholarship winners will be announced by mid-April.

-- Speak with your letter writers regarding their willingness to write letters of recommendation for you at least 4-5 weeks ahead of the application deadline to give them ample time to submit their letters.
-You may provide the link to the Faculty Recommendation Form (currently closed) at this time.
+- At least 4-5 weeks ahead of the application deadline: Speak with your letter writers regarding their willingness to write letters of recommendation for you to give them ample time to submit their letters.
+You may provide the link to the Graf-Meiland Recommendation Form for Honors Students at the same time.

-- Submit a Student Letter of Recommendation form (FERPA) (online form currently closed) for each letter writer immediately after speaking to them.
+- Immediately after securing the agreement of your letter writers to write a letter on your behalf: Submit a Student Letter of Recommendation Waiver (FERPA) for each letter.
 The mandatory form will ask you to indicate your preference regarding access to your letter of recommendation.
 Upon completion, recommenders will receive an email with a copy of your form along with a letter submission link.

-- Finish and submit your application before the deadline.
+- Before the application deadline: Finish and submit your application.
 Late applications will not be accepted.
 Recommenders will receive an email prompt upon application submission to provide their letters if they haven't done so already.

 Applicants should be prepared to submit the following items via online application:

 - A 500-750 word essay explaining how your engaged liberal arts education is preparing you for academic/career goals in the 3-5 years after graduation.
 The essay should include some information about the Honors major or HELA project you will pursue in senior year, and should highlight your fit with the three selection criteria listed above.

 - An updated resume or CV.
 Supported file options for documents are PDF and Document (DOC, DOCX, TXT, ODT).